Ladder99/ladder99/docs/page/dashboard.md

 ## Data Model

-The database is made up of tables and views -
+The database is made up of user-facing views and their underlying tables -

-Tables:
+Views (in the 'public' schema):
+- **devices** - a list of available devices
+- **dataitems** - a list of all device dataitems
+- **history_all** - history containing both text and numeric values
+- **history_text** - history with only text values
+- **history_float** - history with only numeric values

+Tables (in the 'raw' schema):
 - **nodes** - stores device and dataitem definitions
 - **edges** - will store connections between nodes
 - **history** - stores historical values for dataitems
 - **meta** - stores database version information

-Views:
-- **devices** - shows a list of available devices
-- **dataitems** - a list of all device dataitems
-- **history_all** - history containing both text and numeric values
-- **history_text** - history with only text values
-- **history_float** - history with only numeric values

 ## DataItems

-You can see the available dataitems in the 'Data' page.
+You can see the available dataitems in the 'DataItems' page.